-Origin of present day's "One Health" concept/approach

-The two leading 20th century national and international veterinarian protagonists/lodestars were Drs.
+Origin of present day's "One Health" concept/approach: the two leading 20th century national and international veterinarian protagonists/lodestars were Drs.

-Calvin W. Schwabe
+Calvin W. Schwabe and James H. Steele:

-and

 The long recognized 'Father of Veterinary Public Health', James H. Steele, DVM, MPH, founder of the U.S. Centers for Disease Control and Prevention's (CDC) Veterinary division, advocated for One Health principles, zoonotic disease management plus many global public health endeavors along with Calvin W. Schwabe, DVM, MPH, DSc. were powerful and influential One Health advocates.
 On July 24, 2007 Steele wrote a note to the author saying "Congratulations.
 You have moved OH [One Health] to a higher level with your [OHI team] campaign.
 One World, One Medicine, One Health ...".
 Deliberately, Dr. Steele routinely included the term "One Medicine" prior to "One Health" in oral communications with me during the last third of the 20th and early 21st century.
 Why?
 Because like Schwabe, the lodestar of the "One Medicine" concept, Steele, a former OHI Advisory Board member, and close colleague was instrumental in helping to usher in the concept/approach of the historically modern-day One Health movement stemming from Dr. Schwabe's monumental intellectual contributions and undertakings as the 'Father of Veterinary Epidemiology'.
 Schwabe coined the term "One Medicine" and that eventually led to the American Veterinary Medical Association (AVMA) and American Medical Association (AMA), together adopting and highlighting the 21st century's most significant "One Health" forefront.

 Some luminous One Health leaders have emerged, among them have been many physicians, past and present, in the "One Health vanguard".
 Health professional standouts are highlighted in the 'lest we forget' phrase about other physician and veterinarian historic One Medicine-One Health pioneers!

-Early appreciation and acknowledgement of comparative medicine and translational research (considered under the One Health umbrella) by Schwabe was presciently discussed in his book, "CATTLE, PRIESTS, AND PROGESS IN did this He as an expansion of the 1977 fourth series of Spink Lectures Comparative Medicine an integral aspect that falls under the umbrella Health of One endeavors.
-Notably, in Volume 4 of The Wesley W. Spink Lectures on Comparative
+Early appreciation and acknowledgement of comparative medicine and translational research (considered under the One Health umbrella) by Schwabe was presciently discussed in his book, "CATTLE, PRIESTS, AND PROGESS IN MEDICINE" (1978).
+He did this as an expansion of the 1977 fourth series of Spink Lectures in Comparative Medicine-an integral aspect that falls under the umbrella of One Health endeavors.
+Notably, in Volume 4 of The Wesley W. Spink Lectures on Comparative Medicine https://med.umn.edu/dom/news-events/wesley-spink.
+Dr. Spink, a physician "maintained a deep interest in veterinary studies, he urges that schools of veterinary medicine assume a much greater role in the training of persons for research in human medicine.